 Telehandlers offer operators loading and unloading capabilities, as well as the ability to move and place heavy loads like steel, masonry and bricks.
 Because of these machines’ ability to do so many jobs, they have become a staple on construction and landscaping projects.

-It is important when checking out a telehandler’s load chart to not only look at how much weight the machine can lift, but operators also need to look at where the telehandler can lift that much weight.
-And, don’t forget that the attachment on the telehandler will also impact the telehandler’s load capacity, load height and load angle.
+It is important when checking out a telehandler’s load chart to look at weight lifting capacity, but operators also need to look at where the telehandler can lift that weight.
+And, don’t forget that the telehandler attachment (e.g. fork, bucket, carriage or work platform) will also impact the telehandler’s load capacity, load height and reach.
 Be sure to look at the telehandler’s load chart that corresponds with the attachment being used before starting work.

 Always center the load on the forks and position the load so that it is completely against the back of the fork frame.